 In 2004, had P.A.
 04-199 changed the requirements for issuance of combination plates to pickup trucks.
 Starting June 3, 2004, non-commercial pickup trucks with a GVWR under 8500 lbs could now display regular passenger plates.
 Before this, ALL pickup trucks had to be registered with Combination plates.

 This type started in 1922, with the same size, colors and format as regular passenger plates but with a ‘C’ prefix.
 “Comb’n” was first spelled out in 1932.
 At this time, a stacked 2-letter prefix came into use.

-In 1940, these plates took on the same look as regular passenger plates of the time, but always starting with a ‘C’ as the first letter.
-In 1946 and 1947, the same variations which passenger plates experienced were also applied to combination plates – i.e. brass base metal (around the C/4 series), and thin aluminum plates towards the end of the series.
+In 1940 these plates took on the same look as regular passenger plates of the time, but always starting with a ‘C’ as the first letter.
+In 1946 and 1947, the same variations which passenger plates experienced were also applied to combination plates – i.e. some were issued on steel plates, and later brass base metal (in the C/2, C/3 and C/4 series) towards the end of the series.

 See page 2 for the continuation of the history of this type.

 Click the photo above to see this type in use.

 Brass was used for a very short time, and there are not many Combination plates made on the brass base.
 Numbers appear to have been in the C/2, C/3 and C/4 series (Possibly also C/5).
 These plates did not hold up very well.

 Reverse of the 1947 Brass Plate.

 This plate once had reflective yellow sheeting on the background.